byuccl/dac_sdc_2022/_labs/lab_2.md

 - Your program must handle *any size* input.

 ## Testing

 You can follow the same testing structure as lab 1.
 I will also be running a TCP server at `lundrigan.byu.edu:8081`.
 This server is only accessible on campus (for security purposes).
 If you are off-campus, you will need to VPN or use [SSH port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) to test against it.

+## Submission

+To submit your code, push it to your Github repository.
+Tag the commit you want to be graded with a tag named `final`.

 ## Resources